API Reference

 |---|---|

-PAPPGUARDAPPCALLBACK | Callback function that receives results from AppGuard SDK |
+PAPPGUARDAPPCALLBACK | Callback function that receives results from the AppGuard SDK |

 #import <AppGuardCore/AppGuard.h>